-When the Civil War began on April 12, 1861, Minnesota's governor, Alexander Ramsey, was in Washington, D.C. and he immediately promised President Abraham Lincoln that Minnesota would raise a regiment of 1,000 volunteer soldiers for service in the Union army.
-These were the first troops offered to fight for the Union during the Civil War.
+When the Civil War began on April 12, 1861, Minnesota's governor, Alexander Ramsey, was in Washington, D.C.
+Ramsey immediately promised President Lincoln a regiment of 1,000 volunteer soldiers from Minnesota.
+These were the first troops offered to fight for the United States during the Civil War.
 In order to organize and train these raw recruits the state of Minnesota re-opened Fort Snelling to serve as a rendezvous and training center for the volunteer soldiers.

-While at the fort, recruits learned the basics of soldiering, and spent the majority of their time marching, drilling with their weapons and standing guard duty.
+While at the fort recruits learned the basics of soldiering and spent the majority of their time marching, drilling with their weapons, and standing guard duty.
 After the draft was instituted in 1863 several large wooden barracks were constructed outside the fort's stone walls to accommodate the large numbers of new soldiers.
-Once a military unit's term of service was done, Fort Snelling also served as their mustering-out point before the men returned to civilian life.
-Between 1861 and 1865 nearly 25,000 soldiers passed through Fort Snelling on their way to southern battlefields.
+Fort Snelling also served as a mustering-out location for Minnesota units completing their term of service.
+From 1861-1865 nearly 25,000 soldiers passed through Fort Snelling.

 Co.
 E, 8th Minnesota Infantry, 1862.

 In total, Minnesota furnished 11 infantry regiments, two companies of sharpshooters, several units of artillery and cavalry, and several dozen sailors.
 During the war 104 African-American men from Minnesota volunteered for service in the army's African American units, including the 1st Iowa African Infantry Regiment, as well as the 18th and 68th Regiments of United States Colored Troops (USCT).
-By the war's end in 1865, more than 2,500 Minnesotans had died in battle or from illness, and countless more had been wounded while serving in the Union army.
+More than 2,500 Minnesotans died in battle or from illness, and many more were wounded during the Civil War.